 John H. Walter, True Mirror Maker

-Day after day, for a lifetime, you’ve been seeing a distorted version of yourself in every mirror mirror you’ve gazed in.
+Day after day, for a lifetime, you’ve been seeing an altered version of yourself in every mirror mirror you’ve gazed in.
 The only person on earth whose true face you never see in real time is your own.

 Your eyes don’t just receive information, they transmit it.
 But every time you’ve seen yourself in a mirror, you’ve been receiving the true expressions and emotions conveyed by your face and eyes backwards.
-This distortion promotes a distorted self image, and keeps you from beholding your emotional and spiritual truth; the spark of the Divine that resides within you, within your face, your eyes.
+The result is profound in its significance – within seconds your face stops working and you generally just stare at yourself.
+This alteration promotes a altered self image, and keeps you from beholding your emotional and spiritual truth; the spark of the Divine that resides within you, within your face, your eyes.
+Its like your eyes, windows to your soul, have a constant screen in front of them, enough to block out significant aspects of who you are.

 “I’ve had it for days and I still get excited every time I see it!
 Its like having a surprise for the rest of my life!”